XavB64/lowtrip/README.md

 ## How the emissions are calculated?

-To calculate CO2 equivalent emissions per person, we multiply the distance of a journey (km) by the corresponding emission factor (mass of CO2 per person per km) of a mean of transport.
+To calculate CO2 equivalent emissions per person, we multiply the distance of a journey (km) by the corresponding emission factor (mass of CO2 equivalent per person per km) of a mean of transport.
 For a, mutlistep journey, these emissions are summed over the different steps.

-$$CO_2 = \sum_{step} Distance(km) \times Emission factor(kgCO_2 / km) $$
+$$CO_2eq = \sum_{step} Distance(km) \times Emission factor(kgCO_2eq / km) $$

 ### Estimation of distances